 A proper fall sleep system gives you the ability to capitalize on the exquisite shoulder season of autumn—no bugs, fewer crowds, no sweltering heat.
 Depending on where you are though, shoulder season can be hard to plan for.
 It is often characterized by unpredictable weather and dramatic temperature swings.
 Even in go-to shoulder season regions like the desert, you can see t-shirt weather one day and snow the next.
-Despite the variable conditions, thermal efficiency can be achieved with the right combination of gear, so let’s get started talking about how to build a fall sleep system!
+Despite the variable conditions, thermal efficiency can be achieved with the right combination of gear, so let’s get started talking about how to build a fall sleep system.

 1. Start with Your Sleeping Pad